codacy-open-source-projects-scans/rpm/CONTRIBUTING.md

-While many details differ and lot of it does not apply at all, the [Linux kernel coding style document](https://www.kernel.org/doc/html/latest/process/coding-style.html) contains lots of excellent guidance on good C programming practises if you filter out what is kernel specific.
+While many details differ and lot of it does not apply at all, the [Linux kernel coding style document](https://www.kernel.org/doc/html/latest/process/coding-style.html) contains lots of excellent guidance on good C programming practices if you filter out what is kernel specific.

 ## API/ABI considerations